postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 6. Highest threshold value

-Sort the remaining filtered responses in descending order and return the response with the highest threshold value.
-If more than one example has the same threshold value, Postman returns one of the examples.
+Sort the remaining filtered responses by ID in descending order and return the response with the highest threshold value.

+> If more than one example has the same threshold value, Postman returns the example that comes first in the sorted list.

 ## Troubleshooting mock server responses